-But the filmmaker we associate him with more than any other is Quentin Tarantino.
-Since giving us hitman-in-midst-of-epiphany Jules in 1994’s Pulp Fiction, Jackson has popped so many caps in motherfuckers at Tarantino’s behest that the two seem made for each other.
+But the filmmaker we equate him with more than any other is Quentin Tarantino.
+Since giving us hitman-in-midst-of-epiphany Jules in 1994’s Pulp Fiction, Jackson has popped so many caps in motherfuckers at Tarantino’s behest the two seem made for each other.

 There’s not a lot that you need to change.
 Quentin and I have conversations about what I say, and I don’t just willy-nilly change things.
 If I want to say something else, I’ll go to him and discuss it with him and we’ll talk about it.

-After all this time, do you instinctively know what each other wants?
+After all this time do you instinctively know what each other wants?

 We’re kind of on the same wavelength.
-Generally, when I get it, it’s exactly what it needs to be.
-As characterization starts and as we’re in rehearsal, there are times when I feel like I didn’t say enough or I didn’t have enough to say and I would say to him “could you add something here so that I can answer that or clarify this,” and Quentin will do that.
+Generally when I get it, it’s exactly what it needs to be.
+As characterization starts and as we’re in rehearsal, there are times when I feel like I didn’t say enough or I didn’t have enough to say and I would say to him ‘could you add something here so that I can answer that or clarify this’, and Quentin will do that.